Name : Nisa Ul Istiqomah

 He is best known for the Pythagorean theorem, which bears his name.
 Known as "the father of numbers", Pythagoras made influential contributions to philosophy and religious teaching in the late 6th century BC.
 Because legend and obfuscation cloud his work even more than with the other pre-Socratics, one can say little with confidence about his life and teachings.
 We do know that Pythagoras and his students believed that everything was related to mathematics and that numbers were the ultimate reality and, through mathematics, everything could be predicted and measured in rhythmic patterns or cycles.
 According to Iamblichus, Pythagoras once said that "number is the ruler of forms and ideas and the cause of gods and demons."

-and Pythagorean ideas exercised a marked influence on Plato.
+He was the first man to call himself a philosopher, or lover of wisdom, and Pythagorean ideas exercised a marked influence on Plato.
 Unfortunately, very little is known about Pythagoras because none of his writings have survived.
 Many of the accomplishments credited to Pythagoras may actually have been accomplishments of his colleagues and successors.

 John Neumann